 Subpart YYYY establishes HAP limits, testing, monitoring, recordkeeping and reporting requirements for turbines located at major HAP facilities.
 Lean premix gas-fired stationary combustion turbines constructed after January 14, 2003 must limit formaldehyde emissions to less than 91 ppbvd at 15% O2.
 This facility is a major HAP facility.
 However, on August 18, 2004 EPA stayed the effectiveness of two subcategories: lean premix gas-fired turbines and diffusion flame gas-fired turbines.
-The turbines at this facility are lean premix gas-fired turbine therefore are not subject to this subpart.
+The turbine at this facility is a lean premix gas-fired turbine therefore it is not subject to this subpart.